azrael417/mlperf-deepcam/README.md

 ### Using Docker

-The implementation comes with a Dockerfile optimized for NVIDIA DGX-2 workstations.
+The implementation comes with a Dockerfile optimized for NVIDIA DGX-2 workstations but usable on other NVIDIA multi-gpu systems.
 Use the Dockerfile `docker/Dockerfile.train` to build the container and the script `src/deepCam/run_scripts/run_training_dgx2.sh` for training.
-Before building the docker container, please create a file `no-git/wandb_cert.key` formatted as mentioned above before building the image.
+Please create a file `no-git/wandb_cert.key` formatted as mentioned above before building the image so that the builder can properly place your WandB credentials inside the container.

 ## References